bjardron/claude_api_gui/README.md

 `allowed_extensions.py`: Contains the list of allowed file extensions for code review.

-`.env`: Environment file for storing the API key.
+`config.py`: config file for storing the API key.